Ivan Pereira

-Ivan Pereira (born 1 June 1964) is an Indian bishop, currently serving as the 3rd Bishop of Roman Catholic Diocese of Jammu–Srinagar.
+Ivan Pereira (born 1 June 1964) is an Indian prelate of the Catholic Church serving as the third bishop of the Latin Church diocese of Jammu–Srinagar in India.

 Early life

 Pereira was born on 1 June 1964 in Vasai, Mumbai, the son of Albert and Santan Pereira.
-Ivan Pereira joined the Jammu-Srinagar Diocese in year 1984.
+He joined the Jammu-Srinagar diocese in 1984.

 Education

-Ivan completed his Minor Seminary from St. John's Minor Seminary, Amritsar.
-He completed his education of Philosophy from Holy Trinity Regional Seminary, Jalandhar.
+Pereira completed his minor seminary from St. John's Minor Seminary, Amritsar.
+He completed his education of philosophy from Holy Trinity Regional Seminary, Jalandhar.
 He completed his regency at St. Mary's Cathedral, Jammu.
-He completed Theology from St. Joseph's Regional Seminary, Allahabad.
+He completed theology from St. Joseph's Regional Seminary, Allahabad.

 Priesthood

-Ivan was ordained a Catholic Priest on 15 May 1993 for the Diocese of Jammu-Srinagar.
+Pereira was ordained a priest on 15 May 1993 for the Diocese of Jammu-Srinagar.
 Pereira has held a number of different positions in his diocese.
-He has been rector of St Paul's Minor Seminary, Akalpur, Jammu, Secretary of the Regional Catholic Council, Vicar, and Secretary to his predecessor Bishop Peter Celestine, OFM, Cap.
-He served as a Principal of Burn Hall School, Srinagar.
+He has been rector of St Paul's Minor Seminary, Akalpur, Jammu, secretary of the Regional Catholic Council, vicar, and secretary to his predecessor Peter Celestine Elampassery.

-He was the parish priest of Our Lady of Fatima Church in Bishnah from 2009-2012.
-Since 2012, he served as the principal of the Burn Hall Higher Secondary School in Srinagar.
+He was the parish priest of Our Lady of Fatima Church in Bishnah from 2009–2012.
+From 2012, he served as the principal of the Burn Hall Higher Secondary School in Srinagar, Jammu and Kashmir.

-In addition, he was the diocesan and regional director of Indian Christian Youth Association, secretary and president of the Regional Conference of Diocesan Priests, North India, and the director of the Diocesan Education Board.
+In addition, he was the diocesan and regional director of Indian Christian youth association, secretary and president of the Regional Conference of Diocesan Priests, North India, and the director of the diocesan education board.

 Episcopate

-Pope Francis appointed Pereira as Bishop of Roman Catholic Diocese of Jammu–Srinagar on 21 February 2015.
-He was ordained a bishop by Salvatore Pennacchio and the ceremony took place at Gandhi Nagar, Jammu.
-He is the 3rd bishop of Roman Catholic Diocese of Jammu–Srinagar.
+Pope Francis appointed Pereira as bishop of Jammu–Srinagar on 21 February 2015.
+He was consecrated a bishop by Salvatore Pennacchio with Anil Joseph Thomas Couto and Felix Anthony Machado as co-consecrators.

+The consecration ceremony took place on the grounds of the Presentation Convent School in Gandhi Nagar, Jammu.
+He is the third bishop of Jammu–Srinagar.